scipy-conference/scipy_proceedings/papers/seabold/my_paper.rst

 elsewhere.
 After the tests are written, the developer asks for a code review on our mailing list (http://groups.google.ca/group/pystatsmodels).
 When all is settled, the code becomes part of the main codebase.
-Periodically, we release the software in the trunk as with any other program for those who just want to download a tarball or install from PyPI, using *setuptools*' easy_install.
+Periodically, we release the software in the trunk for those who just want to download a tarball or install from PyPI, using *setuptools*' easy_install.
 This workflow, while not foolproof, helps make sure our results are and remain correct.
 If they are not, we are able to know why and document discrepancies resulting in the utmost transparency for end users.
 And if all else fails, looking at the source code is trivial to do (and encouraged!).

 The design of the package itself is straightforward.
 The main idea behind the design is that a model is itself an object to be used for data reduction.
 Data can be both endogenous and exogenous to a model, and these constituent parts are related to each other through statistical theory.
-This statistical relationship is usually justified by a further appeal to discipline-specific theory.
+This statistical relationship is usually justified by an appeal to discipline-specific theory.
 Note that in place of endogenous and exogenous, one could substitute the terms dependent and independent variables, regressand and regressors, response and explanatory variables, etc., respectively, as you prefer.
 We